jnberkman/llm-course-assistance/README.md

 Make sure to log into the QReports at https://qreports.fas.harvard.edu/ Once you have done that, execute course_data.py.
 This may take several minutes.

-After that, if you do not want to use the API keys provided:
+After that, update the .env file:
 - Create an OpenAI api Key at https://platform.openai.com/api-keys
-- Create an index named CS50 at https://app.pinecone.io/ and update the respective pinecone.init sections in embeddings.py and query.py
+- Create an index at https://app.pinecone.io/ with dimensions of 1536 using cosine and with a pod type of p2.

 Next, execute embeddings.py.
 This may take several minutes.